tomjoht/tomjoht.github.io/_posts/2017/7/2017-07-27-why-simple-language-isnt-so-simple.md

 <img src="/images/2017/7/hemingwayapprewritefurther.png"/>

 It's hard to simplify it more without eliminating details from the original.
 In my rewrites, I didn't omit any information.
-Simplification is not just about shortening sentences and language.
+But simplification is not just about shortening sentences and language.
 It's also about taking out unnecessary details, words, and other "fat" from the sentence.
 With that approach, I would probably cut the first paragraph of that last rewrite entirely.

 If you embrace simple language, do you also embrace short, choppy sentences?
 Near the end of his review, Crouch asks: